-Addiction occurs when an individual is no longer able to control use of a particular substance.
+Addiction occurs when an individual is no longer able to control their use of a particular substance.
 The use continues despite the potential for harm.
 What starts out as recreational often progresses until the person becomes addicted.
 Recognizing indicators of addiction helps you encourage a loved one to seek help or for you to seek help for your own substance abuse.
-The specific symptoms of addiction and the severity of those symptoms vary based on the individual situation, substance and genetics.
+The specific symptoms of addiction and the severity of those symptoms vary based on the individual situation, substance, and genetics.

 Physical Signs and Symptoms of Addiction